junxit/us-congress-bills-114/bill.md

 # S. 2944

-> To require adequate reporting on the Public Safety Officers' Benefit program, and for other purposes.
+> To require adequate reporting on the Public Safety Officers' Benefits program, and for other purposes.

 ## § 1.
 Short title